 Expected financial aid is reflected on the eBill for financial planning purposes.
 Aid is not actually paid to the student's account until after the drop/add period, when final enrollment eligibility is confirmed, and verification is completed.
 This is usually the second week of classes.
+Until then, awards will display 'Pending Financial Aid' and count as payment on the ebill.
+For students enrolled in a Mini session course, the PA State Grant will remain as 'Pending' until after that Mini session's add/drop period.
+Students should enroll in at least 15 credits each semester to complete their degree on time.

-Until then, awards will display (and be counted as a payment) as 'Pending Financial Aid' on the eBill.
-If a student is planning to enroll in fewer than 12 credits (part-time), they should contact their SFS Counselor before the last day of the drop/add period, to ensure their aid accurately reflects their enrollment status.
-Otherwise, awards will be adjusted after the drop/add period is over and a revised offer letter will be sent.
-Mercyhurst scholarships and grants require a student to remain registered full-time (12 credits or more) and maintain Satisfactory Academic Progress (SAP) as outlined in the Undergraduate Course Catalog.
+Students who enroll in fewer than 12 credits (part-time), must notify their SFS Counselor before the last day of the drop/add period (including for a Mini session if the student wishes to add or drop a Mini course) to ensure their aid accurately reflects their enrollment status.
+Enrollment is reviewed, and individual awards are adjusted according to eligibility policies.
+Revised offer letters are sent after each add/drop period, including Mini sessions.
+Mercyhurst scholarships and grants, with the exception of some endowed awards, require full-time registration (12 credits or more) and Satisfactory

+Academic Progress (SAP) as outlined in the Undergraduate Course Catalog.
+Please be aware, some Mercyhurst scholarships and grants have higher GPA requirements than SAP.

 Students using Federal Direct student loans must complete a signed Master Promissory Note (MPN) and Entrance Counseling by Mercyhurst's priority submission deadline of June 7.
 If the MPN and Entrance Counseling have not been completed by June 7, the initial bill will not reflect the student's loans as pending financial aid and the student is responsible for the full payment by the due date.
 Federal Direct student loans are still available after June 7, and throughout the semester, provided the student completes the MPN and Entrance Counseling, is registered, meets all other eligibility requirements, and submits a loan reinstatement request to SFS.

 If parents are borrowing the Direct PLUS Loan, or if the student or parent is borrowing an alternative loan, those applications and promissory notes should be completed as soon as possible.
 Direct PLUS loans and alternative loans can take up to three weeks to process and appear on the eBill.
 If expected loan funding is not listed by the due date, the bill must still be paid in full.
 Once loan proceeds are received, any excess funds will be refunded.
 Refunds are issued starting approximately three weeks after classes start and continue throughout the semester.
-Students should enroll in direct deposit, via Self-Service, to receive their refunds in the timeliest manner.
+Students should enroll in direct deposit for refunds, via Self-Service, to receive their refunds in the timeliest manner.